huggingface/transformers/docs/README.md

 depending on the intended targets (beginners, more advanced users or researchers) it should go in section two, three or four.

+### Translating

+When translating, refer to the guide at [./TRANSLATING.md](https://github.com/huggingface/transformers/blob/main/docs/TRANSLATING.md).

 ### Adding a new model

 When adding a new model: